vogelta/COOL/README.md

 ### Trained Models

-Includes Parameters, Weights (highest-scoring-step weights only) and Logs for (test-set accuracy in parentheses):
+Includes Parameters, Weights (highest-scoring-step weights only) and Logs for: <br>
+(test-set accuracy in parentheses)

 - 'MNIST_Softmax' - (0.9930)
 - 'MNIST_COOL' - (0.9942)